khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 Todo: add infinite scroll example with "Showing 1,200 of 1,000+ items"" in the list count

-Todo: add infinite scroll example with "End of the list — showing all items" in the list count
+Todo: add infinite scroll example with "Showing all items" in the list count

 ##### Returning to a list
 When a user returns to a list from a list entry using the back button in the browser, they should be returned to the same place in the list where they left off.